The Woman who loves Giraffes

 Alison Reid, director

-In 1956, Anne Innis Dagg, a 23-years-old Torontonian, went where no female, or male biologist, had ever gone before—-to study the behaviour of giraffes in the wilds of South Africa.
+In 1956, Anne Innis Dagg, a 23-year-old Torontonian, went where no female, or male biologist, had ever gone before—-to study the behaviour of giraffes in the wilds of South Africa.
 The determined young woman, who is truly Canada’s Jane Goodall and has shown a life-long fascination with giraffes, succeeded in convincing a farmer near South Africa’s acclaimed Kruger National Park to allow her to stay in his home in exchange for clerical services.
 It took Anne Innis Dagg a number of weeks to convince Matthew, the farmer, to let her be there and while that encounter turned out well, one can see in it what happened all too often in her life: men opposing her clear scientific aims because of her gender.

 In Alison Reid’s empathetic documentary The Woman who loves Giraffes, Dagg’s tenacity and intellectual purity is contrasted all too often with a patriarchy that resists her attempts to join the scientific community.
 At first, her career proceeded unimpeded after she won over Matthew and was able to spend time with her giraffes.
 In the film’s most ravishing scenes, Reid shows gorgeous home movies shot by Dagg of her first encounters with the wonderful long necked creatures.
 They’re silent, as the giraffes went about their lives, eating grass and fruit while interacting with each other.
 Dagg is obviously fascinated by everything they do, deriving intense satisfaction from documenting them, through beautiful sketches and films, in their natural terrain.